 The U.S. is an amazingly diverse place when it comes to people, cultures, towns, and geography.
 Although the thought of deserts might conjure images of the Sahara more than the Southwest, there are actually a wide variety of deserts spread throughout the United States.

 From Utah’s Great Salt Lake Desert to Arizona’s Yuma Desert, you’d be limiting your possibility for exploration if you didn’t consider parking your RV next to a cactus or sandy dune for a few days.
 Plus, camping in the desert can be a great way to extend your RVing season, since desert temperatures are much warmer—at least during the daytime—than mountain or wooded climates often are.
+I mean just look at the beauty in the video below from the National Park Service!

 But of course, heading into a dry climate with unpredictably hot temperatures requires a bit more prep than just rolling into a cushy national park campsite.
 So before you start driving toward the middle of the sweltering New Mexico desert, do yourself a favor and read our 8 tips for RVing in the desert.